typelevel/typelevel.github.com/_events/2016-03-summit-philadelphia.md

 ## Sponsors

-We'd like to thank all our sponsors, some of which appear below.
-We would also like to thank our Gold sponsor Verizon (updates to follow).
+We'd like to thank all our sponsors who help to make the Summit happen:

 <div style="float: left; width: 45%">
   <h3>Platinum Sponsors</h3>